stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisite:** Powerful Blow<br>**Rage Point Cost:** 2 Points
-When using your Powerful Blow rage power, you can forgo the normal bonus to damage (including any bleed damage granted by the bleeding blow rage power or similar boosts to the damage of the powerful blow rage power) and instead roll your martial feat die and deal the damage as ability damage to the target’s Strength or Dexterity score.
-At the start of its next turn, the target can attempt a Constitution check vs your weapon skill to halve this ability damage.
+When using your Powerful Blow rage power, you can forgo the normal bonus to damage and instead deal 1dM damage to the target’s Strength or Dexterity score.
+At the start of its next turn, the target can attempt a Constitution check vs your Rage Attack proficiency to halve this ability damage.

 ## Cult Totem, Lesser

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Rage Point Cost:** 1 Point
-Whenever you would gain +1d to attack from a morale bonus or from flanking, you instead add one additional martial feat die to your damage roll.
+Whenever you would gain +1d to attack from flanking, you can choose to add +1dM to your damage roll instead.

 ## Cult Totem

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** Cult Totem, Lesser<br>**Rage Point Cost:** 2 Points
 Whenever a creature within your reach damages an ally of yours with a melee attack, you may make an attack of opportunity against it.
-Only the enemy, not your ally, needs to be within your melee reach in order for you to make this attack of opportunity.
-Once you use this ability to make an attack of opportunity against a creature, you can’t use this ability to make an attack of opportunity against the same creature until you complete a short rest.
+Only the enemy, not your ally, needs to be within your melee reach.

 ## Death Dealer

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 1 Point
-When you hit with an attack, you can change the damage type of your rage damage die to decay damage that cannot be reduced.
+When you deal damage with a martial feat die, you can change the damage type to decay damage.
+This damage cannot be reduced.

 ## Fleshrender

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 20 Character Points<br>**Rage Point Cost:** 3 Points
-Make a melee attack roll against a target.
-On a hit, make a rage attack roll against the target's Constitution defence.
+When you hit with a melee attack, you can make a free Rage Attack roll against the target's CON defense.
 On a hit, you force the target to roll for a [Physical Injury](https://stormchaserroleplaying.com/stormchaserRPG/General/Damage/Injuries/).

 ## Focus of the Ascetic

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 20 Character Points<br>**Rage Point Cost:** 1 Point
 When you begin your rage, you can use this power to gain blindsight (30', imprecise) for the remainder of your rage.
-Additionally, you have +1d on Perception checks that rely on sound, as long as you aren't [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/).
+Additionally, you have +1d on Perception checks that rely on sound, as long as you aren't [Deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/).

 ## Fury Manifested

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Rage Point Cost:** 4 Points
-When you hit a target with a melee or thrown weapon attack, you push the target 10' away from you leave them [Dazed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Dazed/) until the beginning of your next turn.
+Make a Rage Attack roll with a melee or ranged weapon.
+On a hit, you push the target 10' away from you and leave them [Dazed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Dazed/) until the beginning of your next turn.
 If you critically hit the target when triggering this rage power, then they are [Stunned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Stunned/) until the beginning of your next turn.

 ## Great Throw